tedca77/IME/README.md

 *	Every photo taken on a birthday could be given a title of the persons birthday
 *	Every photo taken on a holiday between two dates can be marked with a location.

 For scanned photos, you should use the #date: instruction to provide a correct date – the date is always processed before events.
+(As described above.)
 Events are defined in the JSON file – if the date provided in the JSON file matches the photo creation date (**EXIFOriginalDate**), then the event info will be copied across to the photo – this can also include geographical information on the event, if it exists.
 Normally the date of the photo is sufficient to find the correct event.
 However, if you want to hard code the event. i.e. not based on a date, you can enter an instruction for the event  – enter ```#event:123```.
 An event can have the following information in the JSON: